6

 Notice something about the ritual of pulling petals from a flower and saying, “she loves me, she loves me not?”
 There are only two choices – yes or no, one or the other.
-Makes decision making pretty simple.
-You can force this technique on yourself when you’ve got lots of things to prioritize and are struggling in your decision making.
+Makes decision making simple.
+You can force this decision making technique on yourself when you have lots of things to prioritize and are struggling in your decision making.

-Say you’re writing a Poweroint presentation for your senior management and have 15 points you feel you have to make.
+Say you’re creating a presentation for your senior management.
+You have fifteen points you feel you have to make.
 But you know that there’s no way you’ll get to cover more than 3 of them.
 Here’s how you can use a forced comparison model to help in your decision making about narrowing the list:

 • Write all 15 key messages on individual sticky notes and place them on a wall or desk.